pooltogether/v4-docs/docs/reference/prize-claimer/index.md

 ---
 title: Prize Claimer
-sidebar_position: 8
 ---

-The PoolTogether V5 Claimer is a contract that incentivizes prize claims.
+The PoolTogether Claimer is a contract that incentivizes prize claims.
 Claimers can claim prizes on behalf of winners and earn a portion of the prize as a fee.

 <div className='flex-center'>
   <img src="/img/github.svg" width="20" height="20" className='github-img-dark' />